-With the calendar flipping from February to March, the days getting longer, and the weather starting to warm up, there’s a lot to look forward to in the coming month.
+With the calendar flipping from February to March, the days getting longer and the weather is starting to warm up.
+That means that there’s a lot to look forward to in the coming month.

 Throughout the state, there are many fantastic reasons to travel around the state in the coming month.